gygthub/gygthub/README.md

 ### Hi, i am Youness Gmar 👋

 energetic DevOps Engineer passionate about not only CI/CD great software, but maintain infrastructure and optimize performance .
 Confident about my ability to come up with innovative ideas to achieve the perfect outcome .
-Try me :
+Try me :)
-Here are some ideas to get you started:

 - 🔭 I’m focusing on [Azure](https://azure.microsoft.com/en-us/) and [AWS](https://aws.amazon.com/?nc1=h_ls) and trying to become a Senior DevOps Engineer
 - 🌱 I also have a solid knowledge in [Python](https://www.python.org/)